 Chloe Marie Theodosiou

-Artist, ceramicist, counselor, thespian
+Artist, ceramicist, studio tech and manager, thespian

 Chloe is an Alfred University alum with experience in pottery, ceramics, painting, and printing.

 Visual experience becomes primeval and abstract, drawing upon elements of guilty pleasure.
 I am both attracted and repulsed by Marie Antoinette – by her being spoiled, rich, and lazy.
 When she died, her last words were an apology to her executioner; so although she was surrounded by guilt and pleasure, she still maintained her humanity.
 I identify with her in a way.

 Each of my forms pushes back against over-simplification of emotions.
 The method in which I fire and refire, add elements, and manipulate glaze and color, creates a saturated excess.
 I invite conversations about being spoiled and greedy and overdone and grotesque and excessive.
 It creates a visual and visceral paradox for the audience, much like a poisonous frog: simultaneously drawing them in with color and sheen to examine and touch, while the forms seem to snake, slither, and decay.
 My sculptures offer contradictions, like those in a deteriorated relationship, a selfish child, a moldy cake, or over-kneaded, thick, white fondant.